 Risk Management and Internal Control

 The Board is responsible for maintaining sound and effective systems of risk management and internal control, which include financial, operational and compliance controls, to safeguard the Group’s assets and Shareholders’ interests, as well as for reviewing the effectiveness of such systems.
-Sound and effective systems of risk management and internal control are designed to identify and manage the risk of failure to achieve business objectives.
+While sound and effective systems of risk management and internal control play an important role in identifying and managing the risk of failure to achieve business objectives, it should be acknowledged that such systems are designed to manage rather than eliminate risk of failure to achieve business objectives, and can only provide reasonable but not absolute assurance against material misstatement or loss.

 Principal Risks and Uncertainties